digital-asset/daml/docs/source/concepts/interoperability.rst

 If `G` is a multi-ledger consistent causality graph, then the `P`\ -projection on `Y` is `P`\ -consistent on `Y`, too.

-For example, the :ref:`multi-ledger causality graph for the split paint counteroffer workflow <counteroffer-interoperable-causality-graph>` is projected as follows.
+For example, the :ref:`multi-ledger causality graph for the split paint counteroffer workflow <counteroffer-interoperable-causality-graph>` is projected as follows:

 .. https://app.lucidchart.com/documents/edit/d788b464-d670-4029-b2c0-d537c023052f

 .. image:: ./images/counteroffer-causality-ledgeraware-projection.svg
    :align: center
    :width: 100%
+   :alt: More projections for various parties to the split paint counteroffer workflow, showing greater detail.
+Alice and the painter have green and yellow, just green, and just yellow projections; the bank has only a yellow projection.

 The following points are worth highlighting: